anoushk1234/rs2d/README.md

 |    |    |    |    |       |    |    |    |    |
 cr1  cr2  cr3  cr4  cr5     cr6  cr7  cr8  cr9  cr10
 ```

+## Current Limitations
+- Only works when n and k are the same.
+- No performance optimizations.
+- Data Shard has to be a byte array.